- After maize, wheat is the second most produced food worldwide (rice is third).

 Because so much of the country’s wheat stock is imported, the price farmers get for their wheat is strongly affected by international prices and where the exchange rate is at.
 Domestic price levels have been more in line with Black Sea imports though, which is typically of lower quality than South African wheat.
 This suggests that South African wheat trades at a discount to similar quality imported wheat (BFAP, 2018).

 The wheat marketing season in South Africa commences on 1 October and ends on 30 September the following year.
 The only government intervention in the market is the tariff on wheat imports.
 In a bid to protect the local industry, tariffs on imported wheat apply (see “South Africa: imports and exports” under the previous heading).

 Local consumption is expected to increase from 3,34 million tons in 2019 to 3,51 million tons in 2022 (Absa, 2019).

 South Africa remains the largest wheat producer in Sub-Saharan Africa after Ethiopia.

-- Statistics (e.g. crop estimates, export/import etc) may be found on the Department of Agriculture, Forestry and Fisheries (DAFF) and South African Grain Information Service (SAGIS) websites, www.daff.gov.za and www.sagis.org.za.
+- Statistics (e.g. crop estimates, export/import etc) may be found on the Department of Agriculture, Land Reform and Rural Development (DALRRD) and South African Grain Information Service (SAGIS) websites, www.daff.gov.za and www.sagis.org.za.

-- The annual Wheat Market Value Chain Profile on the DAFF Directorate Marketing web pages at www.daff.gov.za is a thorough investigation into the wheat value chain in South Africa.
+- The annual Wheat Market Value Chain Profile on the DALRRD Directorate Marketing web pages at www.daff.gov.za is a thorough investigation into the wheat value chain in South Africa.

 - Wheat crop reports can be found on the Southern Africa Grain Laboratory website, www.sagl.co.za.